 Both the public sector pension levy introduced in February 2009, and the pay cuts introduced in Budget 2010 were explicitly structured so as to have least impact at low pay levels and greatest impact at high pay levels.
 A flat percentage change in gross income would have had greatest impact on the net incomes of those with incomes too low to pay tax, a lesser impact on those paying some tax, and a rising proportionate impact as incomes rose.
 (Callan et al., 2009b) This arises essentially because of the progressive nature of the income tax system - it takes a higher proportion of income as income increases, so that when incomes are reduced, the net impact on take-home pay is not equal but shaped by the marginal rate structure.
+Looking at different parts of the overall income distribution, then, the impact of the pay cuts will be greatest in those parts where the reduction in the take-home pay for public sector employees is largest, and the proportion of households in the decile containing a public sector employee is greatest.

 In Figure 2 we look at the impact of these measures (pension levy and pay cuts) on net disposable incomes.
-We show the proportionate impact on the disposable income of the decile, and later will consider the impact on those affected (public sector workers).
-We identify first of all the net impact of the pay cuts/pension levy against a "no change" or frozen wage scenario, but then examine the impact relative to a 5 per cent cut in public sector wages.
-The latter can be interpreted as a parallel with the "distributionally neutral" scenario, in which public sector workers experience the same wage reduction as the average private sector worker.
+We show there the proportionate impact on the total disposable income of all the households in a particular decile, and later will consider the impact on those affected only (i.e. households in the decile containing public sector workers).
+We identify first of all the net impact of the pay cuts/pension levy against a "no change" or frozen wage scenario, but then examine the impact relative to a 4 per cent cut in public sector wages.
+The latter can be interpreted as a parallel with the "distributionally neutral"

+scenario, in which public sector workers experience the same wage reduction as the average private sector worker.

 As there are few public sector employees in the bottom 4 deciles of family unit income, we aggregate over these and find that the net impact on these deciles is close to zero.
-The proportionate fall in disposable income rises gradually to about 1 per cent for the eighth decile, 2 per cent for the $9^{th}$ deciles and 3 per cent for the top decile.
-Compared to a baseline with a 5 per cent pay cut - an estimate of the average fall in the private sector - a similar pattern applies, but with the fall reaching 1 per cent at the $9^{th}$ decile and a maximum of 2 per cent for the top decile.
+The proportionate fall in disposable income rises gradually to about 1 per cent for the eighth decile, 2 per cent for the 9th decile and 3 per cent for the top decile.
+Compared to a baseline with a 4 per cent pay cut - approximating the estimated fall in the private sector - a similar pattern applies, but with the fall reaching 11⁄2 per cent at the 9th decile and just over 2 per cent for the top decile.

-Figure 2: Distributional impact of public sector pay cuts relative to "wage freeze" and 5% pay cut
+Figure 2: Distributional impact of public sector pay cuts relative to "wage freeze" and 4% pay cut

 Above, we were interested in the impact of the changes on average decile income.
 It is also of interest to know the extent of the impact on those affected, classified by decile.
-We undertake this analysis against the counterfactual of a 5 per cent cut in pay rates, in the public sector as well as the private sector.
-Analysis on this basis shows losses of 1 to 2 per cent for the small number of family units containing a public sector worker and having disposable incomes in the lowest 4 deciles.
-Losses rise to around 3 per cent for family units containing one or more affected workers in deciles 5 to 8, and to 4 and 5 per cent respectively for those in the ninth and tenth deciles.
-Recall, these losses come on top of the loss from a 5 per cent flat rate cut in pay.
+We undertake this analysis against the counterfactual of a 4 per cent cut in pay rates, in the public sector as well as the private sector.
+Analysis on this basis shows losses of 1 to

+21⁄2 per cent for the small number of family units containing a public sector worker and having disposable incomes in the lowest 4 deciles.
+Losses range from 21⁄2 to 4 per cent for family units containing one or more affected workers in deciles 5 to 9, and to over 51⁄2 per cent respectively for those in the tenth decile.
+Recall, these losses come on top of the loss from a 4 per cent flat rate cut in pay.